moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/howto/create_instance.md

 - Snapshots

 It's the list of your instance snapshot, it allow you to start a new instance form a previous one.
-It could be really usefull for scaling.
+It could be really use full for scaling.

 ![Create server images](../../imgs/img_tmp_srv_images.png "Temporaire")